 Since the car is driving independently, riders may find the experience to be anxious and confusing and develop different levels of untrust toward the technology.
 In addition, the current screen system does not provide many options for riders to interact with during the trip.

-Voice guidance and entertainment service will make them feel more relaxed and less anxious and boring
+Voice guidance and entertainment service will make them feel more relaxed and less anxious and less boring

-Havings some controls of the car would be helpful in terms of feeling more secured such as personal media upload, speed mode change, and emergency stop option
+Having some controls of the car would be helpful in terms of feeling more secure such as personal media upload, speed mode change, and emergency stop option

 How might we design an in-vehicle infotainment system to provide informative, reliable, and enjoyable experiences for the riders who use the self-driving robotaxi services?